UniNE-CHYN/adele/README.md

 - the synthetic head data [m].
 Each column corresponds to the time series at one observation location in the order of the location numbering shown in Figure 1;
 - the synthetic flowrate data [m^3/s].
-Each column corresponds to the time series associated to each one the five zones defined from the bottom to the top of the western boundary;
+Each column corresponds to the time series associated to each one the five zones defined from the bottom to the top of the western boundary.